xDiavalx/easyVEX/ReadMe.txt

 \easyVexDocs\html\index.html
 in a browser of choice.

-Then go to Files/File List/easyVex.h and you will get a full overview of all functions, structs and the Sturct's functions!
+Then go to Files/File List/easyVex.h and you will get a full overview of all functions, structs and the sturct's functions!

 Enjoy!
 XD